 The proposed changes to Criminal Rule 46 substantially improve the existing rule and address many concerns regarding Ohio's current system of pretrial detention and release.
+Thank you for clarifying the apparent contradiction between Proposed 46(B) and Proposed 46(B)(1) as we had suggested during the previous round of public comments.

 The Buckeye Institute has long advocated pretrial reforms to promote public fairness and safety, and we commend the Commission on the Rules of Practice and Procedure for its great work on this issue.
-Pursuant to The Supreme Court of Ohio's request for comments, The Buckeye Institute respectfully suggests the following revisions to further the Commission's stated goals.
+Pursuant to The Supreme Court of Ohio's request for comments, The Buckeye Institute respectfully suggests the following additional revisions to further the commission's stated goals.